Faculty and Staff Resources

 Faculty Travel Policy

-The School provides guidelines for faculty travel in the TSA Faculty Travel Policy.
+The School provides guidelines for faculty travel and conference reimbursements in the TSA Faculty Travel Policy.
 The University also has a general travel policy for any travel utilizing Tulane funding sources.
 All travel and lodging should be booked through World Travel Services in the Concur Travel booking system.
+If you do not have access to the Concur Travel booking system, please speak with Stephanie Clough in the Deans' Office to book your travel.

-The School's Financial Director has outlined the information needed to request a reimbursement for out of pocket expenses paid for approved purposes.
+The information needed to request a reimbursement for out of pocket expenses paid for pre-approved purchases are detailed below:

 - Reimbursement Checklist